stanford-policylab/opp/data_readme.md

 - Data is deduplicated on raw columns timestamp, subject_race, subject_sex, subject_age, and service_area, reducing the number or records by ~2.0%
 - There are no locations, but service_area is provided
+- subject_race is derived from subject_race_description which is passed through
+- reason_for_search is named SearchBasis in the raw data and search_basis is derived from this column
+- outcomes are based on ActionTaken, which is passed through as raw_action_taken
+- search_conducted is named searched in the raw data; when searched is NA, this is interpreted as FALSE for search_conducted under the assumption that officers sometimes don't record the absence of a search.
+Furthermore, where searched is NA, SearchBasis, SearchBasisOther, and SearchType are all NA, as well, suggesting that no search occurred
+- If search_conducted was true but contraband_found was NA, it was changed to false, under the assumption that NA means false when a search is performed
+- 2017 only has data for part of the year

 ## San Francisco, CA
 ### 2007-01-01 to 2016-06-30